 Change the 1st and 2nd paragraphs of the subclause as follows:

 In an infrastructure BSS or in a PBSS, the AP in the infrastructure BSS or the PCP in the PBSS shall be the timing master for the TSF.
 A STA that is the AP or the PCP shall initialize its TSF timer independently of any simultaneously started APs or PCPs, respectively in an effort to minimize the synchronization of the TSF timers of multiple APs or PCPs.
 In a non-DMG BSS, the AP that is not an S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit special frames called Beacon frames.
 An S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit Short Beacon frames as described in 10.1.3.10.1 (General).
 In a DMG BSS, the PCP/AP shall periodically transmit special frames called DMG Beacon and Announce frames, which provide a similar function to the Beacon frame in a non-DMG BSS.
 (Short) Beacon, DMG Beacon, and Announce frames contain the value of the PCP's or AP's TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
 A receiving STA shall accept the timing information in (Short) Beacon, DMG Beacon, and Announce frames sent from the AP or PCP servicing its BSS.
 An S1G STA that receives a Short Beacon shall update its TSF timer according to the algorithm described in 10.1.3.10.3 (TSF timer accuracy with Short Beacon).
 If a STA's TSF timer is different from the timestamp in the received (Short) Beacon, DMG Beacon, or Announce frame, the receiving STA shall set its local TSF timer to the received timestamp value.
+A STA that receives a frame from its AP containing a Tetrapartial Timestamp or a Pentapartial Timestamp may update the portion of its local TSF that corresponds to the received timestamp information by replacing those bits of its local TSF counter.

 TGah editor: add a new MIB variable to C.3 MIB Detail as shown: